 Anaheim Ducks Power Players

-The Power Players are a high-energy promotional team that assist the Ducks in-game entertainment presentation during home games and promote the Ducks at community events.
+The Power Players are a high-energy promotional team that supports the Ducks in-game entertainment presentation during home games and promote the Ducks at community events.
 The primary responsibilities of the Power Players are to generate excitement and engagement with fans.
-Additional responsibilities may include cleaning the ice and doing on ice promotions during home games.
+Additional responsibilities can include ice skating during home games to clean the ice surface during media time-outs, assist with on-ice promotions and learning choreographed dances to perform during home games.

 Requirements